Goal: 15% of refugees access higher learning by 2030. #15by30

-Today, only 1 per cent of eligible refugees have access to higher education, compared to 36 per cent of global youth.
+Right now, only 1 per cent of refugees have access to higher education.*

-- Establishment of complementary pathways to protection for refugees through higher education opportunities in third countries;
+- Establishing complementary pathways to protect refugees through higher education opportunities in third countries

 - Advocacy with ministries, universities and academia to expand access for refugee students to universities and to mitigate barriers that prevent refugees from enrolling in university

 Be part of the solution.

 Join us.
 Together, access to higher education for more refugees can become a reality.